kb674/Fundamental_Project/README.md

-# DEVOP CORE FUNDAMENTAL PROJECT
+# DEVOPS CORE FUNDAMENTAL PROJECT
-Started 18th April - DevOps Core Fundamental Project - Deadline 17th May
+Started 18th April

+Deadline 17th May

-This read.me documents the process from app idea to deployement for my fundamental project.
+This read.me documents the process of creating my 'Tricktionary' application for my fundamental project.

 # Brief
 The aim for this project is to create a CRUD application.